MLiedl/dbt-workshop/01_setup/Installing_Your_Tools_and_Getting_the_Workshop_Files.md

 ```
 ---

-## Step 2: Clone the workshop repository
+## 📦 Step 2: Download the Workshop Files (Clone the Repository)

-Choose a folder where you want the workshop to live, then run:
+Open a terminal and go to the folder where you want the workshop to live, then run:

 ```
 git clone https://github.com/MLiedl/dbt-workshop.git